nextauthjs/docs/docs/adapters/dgraph.md

 #### Dgraph.Authorization

-The first thing to do in order to secure your graphql backend is to define the `Dgraph.Authorization` object at the bottom of your schema and provide `adminSecret`, `authHeader` and `jwtSecret` values to the DgraphClient.
+In order to secure your graphql backend is to define the `Dgraph.Authorization` object at the bottom of your schema and provide `adminSecret`, `authHeader` and `jwtSecret` values to the DgraphClient.

 ```js